dheerajvats21/Java-Basics/JVM - Memory Management.md

 ![noImage](./img/LiveobjectsManagement9.png)

-During Major GC as all objects from all the generation spaces must be traversed to mark them live.
-So During major GC JVM must be following all the nodes from root set without using card tables or anything.
-Card tables were needed only for young generation to get live objects without traversing old generation objects to get live obects in Young generation.
-As during full GC all nodes looked , no Card tables must be used.

-### :bulb: Now are we thinking right..
-How would we know ...
-Yess the time has come..
-Lets deep dive into GCs for Major Garbage Collection.
+### :bulb: Yess the time has come..
+Lets study different Garbage Collection used by JVM .
+All of these do Old Generation collection atleast.
+These may be used alone or in combination with some other type of GC to do both Young And Old Collections.
 They are of 5 types.
 1) Serial GC
 2) Parallel GC
 3) Parallel Old GC (Parallel Compacting GC)
 4) Concurrent Mark & Sweep GC  (or "CMS")
 5) Garbage First (G1) GC

 ###  Serial Versus Parallel Garbage Collectors

 (https://www.cubrid.org/blog/understanding-java-garbage-collection)

 Now we look at different types of GCs
 Serial , Parallel and parallel old collector work in same way.
-Eden , survivor . old space and mark and sweep algo and copy algo.
+Eden , survivor . old space and mark-sweep-compact algo.
 Where they differ is the amount of concurrency each collector has.
 ### MGC1) Serial collector
 Single threaded - it means it is a stop the world collector i.e we stop everything and run GC.